 Ageas Finance N.V. has a significant concentration of credit risks.
 One loan granted to Ageas Insurance International N.V. represents 93% of Assets held at year end 2012.
-Ageas Insurance International N.V. belongs to the Ageas SA/NV rated BBB- (Stable) by Standard & Poor's, Baa3 (Negative) by Moody's and BBB+ by Fitch Ratings.
+Ageas Insurance International N.V. is rated at A-minus at Fitch Ratings and its parent Ageas SA/NV is rated BBB- (Positive) by Standard & Poor's, Baa3 (Negative) by Moody's and BBB+ (Stable) by Fitch Ratings.